 Having a place to hide from hawks is critical!

-External parasites – Mites, fleas, ticks, can inflict damage to feathers, cause anaemia, and irritation to chickens, but the consequences can be more severe too.
-Some parasites can cause life threatening illness like tick fever.
+External parasites – Mites, fleas, ticks, can inflict damage to feathers, cause anemia, and irritation to chickens, but the consequences can be more severe too.
+Some parasites can cause life-threatening illnesses like tick fever.

 Keep a clean coop and run area can help cut down on these internal parasites.